Sugar industry of the United States

 The sugar industry of the United States produces sugarcane and sugar beets, operates sugar refineries, and produces and markets refined sugars, sugar-sweetened goods, and other products.
 The United States is among the world's largest sugar producers.
 Unlike most other sugar producing countries, the United States has both large and well-developed sugarcane and sugar beet industries.
 Refined sugarcane, processed sugar beet, and high-fructose corn syrup are all commonly used in the U.S. as added sugars to sweeten food and beverages.

 Historically, sugar production was important in the growth of slavery in Louisiana and in the U.S. annexation of Hawaii.

 The Sugar Association is the trade association for the sugar industry in the United States.
 Sugar marketing in the U.S. is supported by sugar producers and the producers of sweetened food and beverages.

 History

 Caribbean sugarcane already accounted for a large part of New York City trade by the 1720s.

 Louisiana

 Sugarcane was first planted in New Orleans in 1751 by French Jesuit priests.
-After Étienne de Boré introduced sugar refining to Louisiana in 1795, sugarcane production in Louisiana expanded dramatically; sugar was grown on plantations using slave labor.
-By the 1840s, Louisiana produced between 25% and 50% of sugar consumed in the USA but it was far from the World's biggest producer, which was Cuba.
+After Étienne de Boré introduced sugar refining to Louisiana in 1795, sugarcane production in Louisiana expanded dramatically; practically all Louisiana sugar was grown on plantations using slave labor.
+By the 1840s, Louisiana produced between 25% and 50% of sugar consumed in the US but it was far from the World's biggest producer, which was Cuba.

+In the first half of the 19th century, the output of the Louisiana sugar industry increased substantially.
+The American Civil War paralyzed the sugarcane industry in Louisiana, causing a decline in output from 177,000 tons in 1855 to 5,000 tons in 1865.
+By 1875, the output had risen to 60,000 tons.

+Georgia

+Sugar cane plants were being grown in Georgia prior to 1760.
+Cultivation declined over the period 1820 to 1835 when the value of other crops, such as cotton and rice, increased.

+Florida

+Sugar cane was grown in Florida, but cultivation declined over the period 1820 to 1835 when the value of other crops, such as cotton and rice, increased.